 In short, I love reviewing keyboards.
 I’ve been playing piano now for over 20 years and I have found that there’s not a lot of reputable sources on the internet.
 A lot of people are on the web just grabbing products that sell well without having any experience.

-Everything in this review was based off of playing this keyboard and doing additional research, as I love Arturia as a company.
+Everything in this review was based on playing this keyboard and doing additional research, as I love Arturia as a company.

 I think that Arturia made an affordable keyboard here that works well with all DAW’s.
 Durability is important to note here as it will be able to withstand traveling with you if so choose to bring it with you places.